 Mr Netanyahu set up an anti-terrorism institute in his brother's memory and in 1982 became Israel's deputy chief of mission in Washington.

 Overnight, Mr Netanyahu's public life was launched.
-An articulate English speaker with a distinctive American accent, he became a familiar face on US television and an effective advocate of the Israeli cause.
+An articulate English speaker with a distinctive American accent, he became a familiar face on US television and an effective advocate for Israel.

-Only in 1988, when he returned to Israel, did he become involved in domestic politics, winning a seat in the Knesset (parliament) and becoming deputy foreign minister.
+Only in 1988, when Mr Netanyahu returned to Israel, did he become involved in domestic politics, winning a seat for the Likud party in the Knesset (parliament) and becoming deputy foreign minister.

-In 1996, he became Israel's first directly elected prime minister after an early election following the assassination of Yitzhak Rabin.
+He later became party chairman, and in 1996, Israel's first directly elected prime minister after an early election following the assassination of Yitzhak Rabin.

-Mr Netanyahu was also Israel's youngest prime minister and the first to be born after the state was founded in 1948.
+Mr Netanyahu was also Israel's youngest leader and the first to be born after the state was founded in 1948.

-Despite having fiercely criticised the Oslo Accords between Israel and the Palestinians, in 1997 Mr Netanyahu signed a deal handing over 80% of Hebron to Palestinian Authority control and signed the Wye River Memorandum in 1998 outlining further withdrawals from the West Bank.
+Despite having fiercely criticised the 1993 Oslo peace accords between Israel and the Palestinians, Mr Netanyahu signed a deal handing over 80% of Hebron to Palestinian Authority control and agreed to further withdrawals from the occupied West Bank, to much opprobrium from the right.

-Mr Netanyahu survived rather than prospered, and lost office in 1999 after he called elections 17 months early.
-He was defeated by Labour leader Ehud Barak, Mr Netanyahu's former commander, who promised to push for a permanent peace deal and withdraw from southern Lebanon.
+He lost office in 1999 after he called elections 17 months early, defeated by Labour leader Ehud Barak, Mr Netanyahu's former commander.

 Life and times